Rice is the most common, and

 Despite its importance, many people overlook the simple task of cooking rice.

-In this article we will learn how to cook rice with a rice cooker.
-This may seem like common sense to some, but if you have never used one before, a rice cooker can seem like an unnecessarily complicated contraption.
+It may seem like common sense to some, but if you have never used one before, a rice cooker can seem like an unnecessarily complicated contraption:

 How much water should I use?
 Do I have to wash the rice first?
 How many times?
 How long does it cook for?
 How do I get fluffy, beautiful rice like in restaurants??